experimentech/Lilith-AI/docs/POC_RESULTS.md

 - ✓ Design: Relation-based retrieval mechanism exists

 **Recommendation:**
-- This test will likely PASS once BNN encoder is integrated
+- This test will likely PASS once BioNN encoder is integrated
 - Consider adding explicit relations: `Relation("supervised learning", "is_type_of", "machine learning")`
 - Use relation graph for complex queries